 Where to Find Feedback

 If you haven’t installed the Android Oreo update yet make sure you keep an eye on feedback from those who’ve made the move.
-Their feedback will inform you about Oreo’s benefits and it’ll also help you map potential problems with your Galaxy Note 8’s version of Android Oreo.
+Their feedback will inform you about Oreo’s benefits and it’ll also help you get familiar with potential problems.

 There are plenty of places to find feedback about the Galaxy Note 8 Oreo update.
 To start, we’ve put together a guide that will take you through the reasons to, and not to, install the Oreo update when it shows up on your phone.